Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 - Industry-leading technology

 Phonak offers a unique hearing model designed to support your active lifestyle.
-Whether you’re fishing, golfing, rock climbing, running, or doing yoga, you don’t need to worry about Phonak’s Lyric hearing aid falling out.
-This hearing aid is placed deep in your ear canal by a Certified Lyric Provider, and it stays in 24/7 for months at a time.
-Yes, you can even wear it while sleeping, showering, or doing water activities where your head’s not submerged.
+Regardless of what you’re doing, you don’t need to worry about Phonak’s Lyric hearing aid falling out.
+This hearing aid is placed deep in your ear canal by a Certified Lyric Provider, and it stays in 24/7 for months.
+You can even wear it while sleeping, showering, or doing water-related activities where your head is not submerged.

-Other hearing aid styles like BTE are more susceptible to falling off your ears or coming loose during movement.
+Other hearing aid styles, including BTE, are more prone to falling out of your ears or loosening during movement.
 That’s not the case with Lyric.
 Instead, you can hear more naturally while you travel, exercise, and play sports.
-Plus, you can continue to use your phone, hearing protection, and over-the-ear headphones like you would if you didn’t have hearing aids in at all.
+You can continue to use your phone, hearing protection, and over-the-ear headphones as you would if you didn’t have hearing aids at all.
+If Lyric isn’t the right fit for you, Phonak has several other high-tech solutions.
+They are suitable for all levels of hearing loss, regardless of your needs.

 - Secure, snug fit